 Grades on individual assignments

-I assign letter grades with qualifiers—A-, B+, C-, etc.—and accordingly-scaled numerical grades expressed as fractions on all assignments, with the upper term of the fraction indicating the number of points earned and the denominator the total possible points for the assignment.
-For instance, a C+ 7.8/10 on an assignment indicates a grade of C+ earning 7.8 of the 10 points maximum.
+I assign letter grades with qualifiersA-, B+, C-, etc.and accordingly-scaled numerical grades expressed as fractions on all assignments, with the upper term of the fraction indicating the number of points earned and the denominator the total possible points for the assignment.
+For instance, a C+ 7.8/10 on an assignment indicates a grade of C+ earning 7.8 of the 10 points possible.Your semester grade

 Following instructions is crucial.
 Regardless of the quality of your work in other respects, often the single most important factor in grades on individual assignments is how carefully you follow instructions.
 It is vitally important that you read all assignment instructions with carefully focused attention.
 Too often low grades reflect a student's not meeting assignment requirements or not doing the work specifically intended on a particular assignment.
-For instance, say an exam essay's instructions indicate that you are to write about four different literary works' portrayal of heroism and you skim through the instructions and write about heroism in only one work, albeit brilliantly and in depth—the essay would fail because you did not follow instructions.
+For instance, if an exam essay's instructions say to write about four different literary works' portrayal of heroism and you skim through the instructions and address heroism in only one work, albeit brilliantly and in depth—the essay would fail because it did not follow instructions.
 For all assignments, large and small, in class and out of class, your grade will be impacted tremendously by how carefully you follow instructions and meet requirements.
 Always read instructions with painstaking care, and let me know whenever you are unsure of what you are being asked to do on any assignment.

 Grading criteria for "smaller assignments"